Phoebe Halliwell: Season 6

 In season six (2003–04), Phoebe continues her relationship with Jason and also sees her magical abilities grow to include the power of empathy.
 Phoebe eventually becomes more serious with Jason, moving with him to Hong Kong.
 After a year of dating, Jason discovers Phoebe's secret identity as a witch by accident and, unable to handle the revelation, breaks up with her.
 Phoebe subsequently moves back to San Francisco and into the Manor.
-In the episode "The Legend of Sleepy Halliwell", Phoebe experiences a vision quest and not only discovers that her new time-traveling whitelighter Chris (Drew Fuller) is actually the second child of Piper and Leo, but that she is also destined to have a child of her own.
-This puts Phoebe on a selfish path of using her psychic powers to find the father of her child to the neglect of her other duties.
+In the episode "The Legend of Sleepy Halliwell", Phoebe experiences a vision quest and not only discovers that her new time-traveling whitelighter Chris (Drew Fuller) is actually the second child of Piper and Leo and her nephew, but that she is also destined to have a child of her own.
+This puts Phoebe on a path of using her psychic powers to find the father of her child to the neglect of her other duties.
 For this, Phoebe is stripped of her unique powers by a Tribunal Council made up of both high-powered demons and Elders, though she retains her basic abilities as a witch and Charmed One.
 In the sixth-season finale, the sisters, Leo and Chris discover that a powerful Elder named Gideon (Gildart Jackson) wishes to destroy the Twice-Blessed Wyatt, an act which causes Wyatt to turn his back on good in the future.